ShanghaiTimes/postwhite-perl/README.md

 Tue  1 Dec 2015 13:47:15 GMT

 Robert Chalmers
-robert@chalmers.com.au Coding and such like - pretty much OSX specific robert@chalmers.com.au  Quantum Radio: http://tinyurl.com/lwwddov Mac mini 6.2 - 2012, Intel Core i7,2.3 GHz, Memory:16 GB.
+robert@chalmers.com.au &  Quantum Radio: http://tinyurl.com/lwwddov
+Mac mini 6.2 - 2012, Intel Core i7,2.3 GHz, Memory:16 GB.
 El-Capitan 10.11.
 2TB Storage made up of -
 Drive 0:HGST HTS721010A9E630.
 Upper bay.
 Drive 1:ST1000LM024 HN-M101MBB.
 Lower Bay

+This set of scripts is in BETA.
+Things are commented out so it all works in the one directory where it's put.